dhis2/dhis2-docs/src/commonmark/en/content/user/classic-data-visualizer.md

 <!--DHIS2-SECTION-ID:datavis_chart_types-->

-The **Data Visualizer** app has nine different chart types, each with different characteristics.
+The **Classic Data Visualizer** app has nine different chart types, each with different characteristics.
 To select a chart type:

 1. In **Chart type**, click the chart type you need.